 The Poultry and Related Operations Segment produces and sells chicken meat (fresh and frozen), vegetable oils (sunflower and soybean) and mixed fodder.
-It incorporates three poultry farms and two breeding farms, three sunflower oil plants, two soybean crushing plants and three feed mills.
+It incorporates three chicken meat complexes and two breeding farms, three sunflower oil plants, two soybean crushing plants and three feed mills.